ubuntu/ubuntu-project-docs/docs/reference/exception-firmware-updates.rst

 fwupdate package and its EFI binary for performing UEFI capsule updates. fwupd versions 1.1.x and newer have subsumed fwupdate and now maintains and fully manage the lifecycle of the EFI binary.

+Signed versions of the EFI binaries are in the respsective \*-signed packages.

 The entire firmware update stack is maintained by Richard Hughes and Mario Limonciello.